ampproject/amphtml/ads/README.md

 ### Lint and type-check

-To speed up the review process, please run `gulp lint` and `gulp check-types`, then fix errors if any before sending out the PR.
+To speed up the review process, please run `gulp lint` and `gulp check-types`, then fix errors, if any, before sending out the PR.

 ### Other tips